Bicolano Laing (Gabi Leaves in Coconut Milk)

 This heirloom Bicolano laing recipe transforms humble dried taro leaves into a creamy, spicy masterpiece where every spoonful delivers tender pork belly and perfectly spiced gata sauce that dramatically changes color to that coveted orange-red hue - a sure sign you've mastered this beloved Filipino classic.

 This creamy, spicy gabi sa gata hits differently.
-Imagine tender liempo swimming in rich coconut milk that’s been slowly simmered with dried taro leaves until the sauce turns that signature orange-red color that screams “legit!
+Imagine tender liempo swimming in rich coconut milk that’s been slowly simmered with dried taro leaves until the sauce turns that signature orange-red color.

 Once you master this authentic Bicol laing recipe, you’ll be everyone’s favorite person to invite to potlucks.
 And the best part?
-That moment when the orange oil starts floating to the top (you know what I’m talking about!), that’s when you know you’ve nailed it just like how the aunties make it.
+That moment when the orange oil starts floating to the top (you know what I’m talking about), that’s when you know you’ve nailed this laing recipe.

 Why You’ll Love This Recipe